GitGuardian/ggtools/new-arch-migration/EMBEDDED.md

 ## Rollback Procedure for embedded databases

-If you encounter issues after migration, you can rollback to the legacy app.
+If you encounter issues after migration, you can rollback to the legacy architecture.

 ⚠️ Coordinate with the GitGuardian team to update your license information before proceeding with the rollback.

-1. Optional: Create a new backup of the PostgreSQL database (or use your legacy backup).
+1. Optional: Create a new backup of the PostgreSQL database (or use your legacy database backup).

 ```bash
 ./scale.sh \